What is tea

-For commercial production, large machine harvesters are used to “mow" the bushes to get the leaves.
+For commercial production, farmers use large machine harvesters to “mow" the bushes to get the leaves.
 This way of manufacturing is crushing, tearing, and curling the leaves into fine pieces.
-Crush-tear-curl is usually used primarily in the tea bag industry.
+Merchants use "crush-tear-curl" primarily in the tea bag industry.
 These teas will brew very quickly and produce a bold, powerful cup of tea.
-When implementing such style, leaves are not necessarily picked by hand.
+When implementing such style, farmers don't necessarily pick the leaves by hand.

 The Differences Between The Types of Tea

 As we already mentioned, all types of tea come from the same plant.
 So what makes them so incredibly different in appearance, taste, and smell?

-The most significant difference between the 5 types of tea lies in the levels of oxidation/fermentation that the tea leaves go through and the processing.
-With white tea being the least processed, while pu-erh tea is the most processed as well as most oxidized.
+The most significant difference between the 5 types lies in the levels of oxidation/fermentation that the tea leaves go through and the processing.
+With white tea being the least processed, while pu-erh is the most processed as well as most oxidized.

-Let's take a look at a highly oxidized tea like black tea.
-After it is left to wither for hours it is then rolled for the tea leaves to crack, allowing for oxygen to react with their enzymes.
-This is how the oxidization process begins, gradually darkening the tea leaf.
+Let's take a look at a highly oxidized type like black tea.
+After farmers leave the leaves to wither for hours, they then roll them so they can crack, allowing for oxygen to react with their enzymes.
+This is how the oxidization process begins, gradually darkening the leaf.

-A green tea, on the other hand, is immediately pan-fried or steamed after harvest to stop the oxidation process and preserve as much of their natural color and taste as possible.
-This is why green tea is usually a bright and vivid green color.
+Green tea, on the other hand, is immediately pan-fried or steamed after harvest to stop the oxidation process and preserve as much of the natural color and taste as possible.
+This is why it is usually a bright and vivid green color.

-The taste of tea differs depending on the tea type, and even within one tea type there can be so much variety.
+The taste differs depending on the type, and even within one type, there can be so much variety.

 - Ripe Pu-erh: earthy, woody, sweet, mellow.